skojaku/qstest/README.md

 s, pvals = qs.qstest(network, communities, qs.qmod, my_sfunc, qs.louvain_algorithm)
 ```

-## How to use my community detection algorithm
+## How to pass my community detection algorithm to qstest
 You can use the algorithm that you used to find communities in networks.
 To this end, write the following wrapper function.

  ```python